“Ring Around the Collar”

 Much Exploration Going On

-It’s been wonderful as we have found places we didn’t have any idea existed in this area.
+The CoVid pandemic was awful as it kept us cooped up inside for so long.
+After several months, several of my friends and I started riding all around the area, just to get out of the “house.”
+It’s been wonderful as we found places we didn’t have any idea existed in this area.
 It has given us the chance to bond as friends as we have explored many square miles together.
 We have also had serious conversations about the coronavirus, the racial violence, and the political ridiculousness.
 Of course, we have also explored the sense of being abandoned which many people have been feeling lately.

 So, that brings me to the monthly newsletter – one day, the “Explorers” and I got to talking about that question, “Has God gone off and left us?”
 At first, everybody agreed that there was no way God would ever forsake us; after all, He had promised us, through Jesus, that “He would be with us, even to the end of the age.”